ikko/sym/README.md

 -   **Flyweight Design**: Symbols are unique. `Symbol('a')` will always return the same object, saving memory and ensuring consistency.
 -   **Layered Architecture**: The core is minimal.
 Functionality is added through modular, "builtin" extensions for features like date/time handling, advanced collections, and visualization.
 -   **Per-Instance Indexing**: Every symbol has its own private, weighted index of other symbols, allowing for the creation of sophisticated, nested data structures.
+-   **Mixinability**: The framework supports dynamic extension of `Symbol` instances at runtime through mixins, which are validated for robustness.
+-   **Memory-Aware Maturing**: Symbols can be "matured" to optimize memory usage and performance by elevating metadata and removing unused components.

 API Highlights:
 ---------------